ryzokuken/mf2-docs/guide-v2.md

 ```

 In this example, the runtime value of `$pronoun` is treated as a string and literally compared to the strings `she` and `he`.
 If it's not equal to any of the other strings, then the `*` variant is used.

-## Appendix

-This section covers advanced features.
-There's no need to worry about understanding these features at first.

-### Private-use annotations

-A private-use annotation is an annotation whose syntax is reserved for use by a specific implementation or by private agreement between multiple implementations.
-Implementations define their own meaning and semantics for private-use annotations.

-A private-use annotation starts with either `&` or `^`.

-### Reserved annotations

-A reserved annotation is an annotation whose syntax is reserved for future standardization.

-A reserved annotation starts with a reserved character, which would be one of: `!`, `@`, `#`, `%`, `*`, `<`, `>`, `/`, `?` or `~`.